NeuroJSON/bjdata/Binary_JData_Specification.md

 ---
 ### <a name="value_numeric"/>Numeric
-Unlike in JSON whith has a single _Number_ type (used for both integers and floating point numbers), UBJSON defines multiple types for integers.
+Unlike in JSON whith has a single _Number_ type (used for both integers and floating point numbers), BJData defines multiple types for integers.
 The minimum/maximum of values (inclusive) for each integer type are as follows:

 Type | Signed | Minimum | Maximum
 ---|---|---|---